G-H-O-S-T-Sec/.github/README.md

-Got it!
-Here’s a professional README tailored for GHOST Sec as an organization:

 GHOST Sec

 Welcome to GHOST Sec, a cybersecurity organization dedicated to advancing the art and science of digital security.
 Our mission is to empower ethical hackers, researchers, and security enthusiasts through innovative projects, education, and community-driven collaboration.